opensourcemanufacturing/durkopp-227-1/README.md

 Some information on [this post](https://leatherworker.net/forum/topic/95297-durkopp-adler-239-125-missing-oil-pan-timing/) points to alternative machines and videos for information on setting the correct timing [(Consew 225 Hook Timing by Uwe Grosse)](https://www.youtube.com/watch?v=1wNBPX8i524)

+"Needle hook timing values are the same as for the Singer 111 - partially you can use a Singer 111 manual for this machine thought they have a different stitch length adjuster and so forth but they share a lot of parts which are interchangeable" -> according to Constabulary in leatherworker.net forum

 VIDEOS:
 - [Consew 225 Hook Timing by Uwe Grosse](https://www.youtube.com/watch?v=1wNBPX8i524)
 - Threading the spool: https://youtu.be/gfee-sLqm2A